Lothair (novel): Critical and popular reception

 pages need scarcely be said of a novel written by Mr. Disraeli.
 But as the true pearl lies embedded in the loose fibre of a mollusc, so Mr. Disraeli's gems of speech and thought are hidden in a vast maze of verbiage which can seldom be called English, and very frequently is downright nonsense…So far as feeling is concerned Lothair is as dull as ditch-water and as flat as a flounder.

 The Conservative Pall Mall Gazette made the best of Disraeli's stylistic carelessness by speculating that Lothair "Must have cost the author, we cannot help fancying, no effort whatever; it was as easy and delightful for him to write as for us to read."

 After Disraeli's death the praise came more plentifully.
 Edmund Gosse took the view that Disraeli had been writing with tongue in cheek, calling it "Unquestionably the greatest of his literary works – the superb ironic romance of Lothair"; the historian J. A. Froude thought it "A work immeasurably superior to anything of the kind which he had hitherto produced", because more purely a work of art than the politically engaged Coningsby and Sybil; and the Liberal politician George W. E. Russell judged it Disraeli's masterpiece, as being "A profound study of spiritual and political forces at a supremely important moment in the history of modern Europe".
 Sir Leslie Stephen dissented, believing it "A practical joke on a large scale, or a prolonged burlesque upon Disraeli's own youthful performances"; but as late as 1920 Disraeli's biographer George Earle Buckle could still claim that Coningsby and Lothair were the two novels on which his reputation rested with the general reader.

 British editions succeeded each other at short intervals up to the 1920s, but for the last 80 years Lothair has been reprinted less often than Sybil or Coningsby.
 A recent critic has noted that "It is largely unread today except by dedicated literary biographers."
 Oxford University Press included it in their Oxford English Novels series in 1975, in an edition by Vernon Bogdanor.

+Derivative works

+Bret Harte published a full-length parody called Lothaw: or, The Adventures of a Young Gentleman in Search of a Religion.

+Lothair's Children, a novel purporting to be a sequel, was published in 1890 by an author under the pen name of "H.R.H." and was panned by critics at the time as "absurd" and "fantastical".